CO2 pipeline project denied key permit in South Dakota; another seeks second chance in North Dakota

-Navigator CO2 Ventures wants to build a 1,300-mile pipeline network across Illinois, Iowa, Minnesota, Nebraska and South Dakota, to carry carbon dioxide emissions from more than 20 industrial plants to be buried over a mile underground in Illinois.
+Navigator CO2 Ventures wants to build a 1,300-mile (2,092 kilometers) pipeline network across Illinois, Iowa, Minnesota, Nebraska and South Dakota, to carry planet-warming carbon dioxide emissions from more than 20 industrial plants to be buried over a mile underground in Illinois.

 The South Dakota Public Utilities Commission voted unanimously to deny Navigator’s application for its Heartland Greenway pipeline.
 Chair Kristie Fiegen cited myriad reasons in her motion to deny, including the company’s lack of promptness and several objections to commission staff questions as well as struggles to notify landowners of routes and meetings.
 She detailed concerns related to safety, community growth, landowners and emergency responders, among other issues.

-The proposed South Dakota route encompassed 112 miles and would serve three ethanol plants.
+The proposed South Dakota route encompassed 112 miles (180 kilometers) and would serve three ethanol plants.
 The panel’s decision came after evidentiary hearing sessions in July and August.

 Navigator expressed disappointment that the permit was denied, and was weighing its options going forward.